KarlRisager/KarlRisager/README.md

 <h2>Hi there 👋</h2>

-My name is <a href='https://www.linkedin.com/in/karl-risager-65b55a1b6/'>Karl Skarsholm Risager</a>.
+My name is <a href='https://www.linkedin.com/in/karl-risager-65b55a1b6/'>Karl van Eeden Risager</a>.
 I'm a university student studying machine learning and datascience at the University of Copenhagen.